NFL on Westwood One Sports: Broadcast teams

 Westwood One employed two separate broadcast teams for the Sunday doubleheader.
 Over the years, the lead announcers included Harry Kalas, Howard David, Dave Sims, and Bill Rosinski among others.
-Analysts included Tony Boselli, Jack Ham, and Rod Woodson.
+Analysts included Trev Alberts, Dan Reeves, Jim Fassel, Mark Malone, Tony Boselli, Jack Ham, and Rod Woodson.

 NFL Films narrator Scott Graham hosted all studio segments for the Sunday games on Westwood One, having taken this position once previous host Tommy Tighe moved to ESPN Radio.
 In addition to his studio duties, Graham would also provide play-by-play on certain games.
 In such cases, either Jason Horowitz replaced him in the studio or Graham did the studio segments on-site.
 After Jim Gray's departure just before the 2021 season, Graham hosted the pre-game/halftime for that season's Super Bowl alongside Willie McGinest.

 Playoff coverage

 For the first two rounds of the playoffs, often the regular broadcast teams are mixed, due to Boomer Esiason's unavailability.
 During the wild card and divisional weekends, there are four games, therefore four separate crews are needed.
 Some of the other established crews call the less-popular games.
 For instance, in 2007, Dick Enberg and Dennis Green (from the Thursday night crew) called one of the wild card games, and Marv Albert called games alongside Jim Fassel from the Sunday doubleheader team.
 In 2009, the teams were even more mixed – for example, Marv Albert called an opening round game with Dennis Green and a divisional playoff game with Warren Moon.

-Typically, the first time the main crews are together comes during Conference Championship weekend, since Boomer Esiason has commitments with The NFL Today.
+Historically, the first time the main crews were together came during Conference Championship weekend, since Boomer Esiason had commitments with The NFL Today.
 When he joined the CBS studio show, the crew traveled to the site of the AFC Championship Game every year; this meant the Monday night crew would be exclusively responsible for calling the game.
-CBS has not chosen to travel to the sites of the AFC Championship Game from 2006 to 2015, so Esiason stays behind in New York with the NFL Today panel.
+CBS has not chosen to travel to the sites of the AFC Championship Game from 2006 to 2015, so Esiason stayed behind in New York with the NFL Today panel.
 In the first of those two seasons Marv Albert called the 2007 game in Indianapolis alongside Sam Wyche.

 In 2008, neither Albert nor Esiason was available on championship weekend, so Dave Sims and Bob Trumpy moved to the AFC Championship Game in New England while Bill Rosinski took Albert's place alongside Jim Fassel for the NFC Championship Game in Green Bay.
 For 2009, Albert returned to the booth for Championship Sunday, calling the NFC Championship Game alongside Fassel with Dave Sims and Dennis Green responsible for the AFC Championship Game.
 The 2010 Conference Championship Games saw Kevin Harlan and Warren Moon call the AFC Championship Game while Sims and James Lofton called the NFC championship Game.